October 12th, 2017 | Posted in Air Cleaners

 A frequently asked question when evaluating mist collection solutions is, “what are the advantages of an electrostatic precipitator (like the MistBuster®) over a media air cleaner?”

 The primary advantages are: airflow, maintenance, and efficiency.

 AIRFLOW: An electrostatic precipitator stays consistent as the electronic filters (cells) collect contaminant.
 The reason being that air flow through a cell is not impeded as it collects mist and smoke particulate.
 The cell design is such that it collects particulates onto separately evenly spaced aluminum plates within the cell leaving openings for clean air to pass.
 Media filters, on the other hand, impact particulate onto a fabric material.
 While the contaminant collects on the media it closes the spaces available for air to travel – thus restricting airflow.

-MAINTENANCE: Media filters degrade over time from washing since the media filter becomes permanently impregnated with particulate; and the consistency of the filter media deteriorates by forming holes or tares.
-Proper and regular washing an electrostatic cell can guarantee its filtering efficiency and increase it life.
+MAINTENANCE: Media filters degrade over time from washing since the media filter becomes permanently impregnated with particulate; and the consistency of the filter media deteriorates by forming holes or tears.
+Proper and regular washing an electrostatic cell can guarantee its filtering efficiency and increase its life.

 In Summary –

 FAQ: “What is the advantage of a electrostatic filtration over media filtration?”